ApprenticeAI/frapy/docs/topics/broad-crawls.rst

   is crawled slowly to respect politeness, but many sites are crawled in parallel)

-As said above, Scrapy default settings are optimized for focused crawls, not broad crawls.
-However, due to its asynchronous architecture, Scrapy is very well suited for performing fast broad crawls.
-This page summarizes some things you need to keep in mind when using Scrapy for doing broad crawls, along with concrete suggestions of Scrapy settings to tune in order to achieve an efficient broad crawl.
+As said above, Frapy default settings are optimized for focused crawls, not broad crawls.
+However, due to its asynchronous architecture, Frapy is very well suited for performing fast broad crawls.
+This page summarizes some things you need to keep in mind when using Frapy for doing broad crawls, along with concrete suggestions of Frapy settings to tune in order to achieve an efficient broad crawl.

 .. _broad-crawls-scheduler-priority-queue: